“How’d you come up with this???”

 But then . . . a thought.

-I was no longer shackled to the constraints of a rental agreement.
+I was no longer shackled by the constraints of a rental agreement.

 I could paint my walls any color I wanted.